Argentina investigates link to deadly hantavirus outbreak on cruise ship

 A hantavirus found in South America, called the Andes virus, can cause a serious and often fatal lung disease called hantavirus pulmonary syndrome.

-Argentine authorities have said they will send Andes virus RNA and guidelines for diagnosis and treatment to laboratories in Spain, Senegal, South Africa, the Netherlands and the United Kingdom.
+Argentinian authorities have said they will send Andes virus RNA and guidelines for diagnosis and treatment to laboratories in Spain, Senegal, South Africa, the Netherlands and the United Kingdom.

 Warming conditions have been linked to the uptick in virus cases, possibly as the changing climate expands the territory of rodents that can spread the disease.
-The Argentine Health Ministry reported on Tuesday that it has recorded 101 hantavirus infections since June 2025, about twice the caseload recorded over the same period last year.
+The Argentinian Health Ministry reported on Tuesday that it has recorded 101 hantavirus infections since June 2025, about twice the caseload recorded over the same period last year.

-“Argentina has become more tropical because of climate change, and that has brought disruptions, like dengue and yellow fever, but also new tropical plants that produce seeds for mice to proliferate,” Hugo Pizzi, a prominent Argentine infectious disease specialist, told the Associated Press.
+“Argentina has become more tropical because of climate change, and that has brought disruptions, like dengue and yellow fever, but also new tropical plants that produce seeds for mice to proliferate,” Hugo Pizzi, a prominent Argentinian infectious disease specialist, told The Associated Press news agency.
 “There is no doubt that as time goes by, the hantavirus is spreading more and more.”